 - Spinach mushroom chicken – Chicken cutlets with spinach and mushrooms in a garlic white wine sauce.

-If you’ve enjoyed this sun dried tomato chicken recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Creamy Sun Dried Tomato Chicken (aka Marry Me Chicken) Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Ingredients